Last updated on April 1, 2026

 You want to make a big board of creatures and swing with them, either selecting that your opponent doesn’t block in order to finish them off or using Odric’s ability to pick how they block to serve as pseudo-removal.
 Soldier typal is also a very common way to play this commander.

 The low-power tier is where you’ll find most of the simply suboptimal commanders.
-Why would you play Jugan, the Rising Star instead of most other green +1/+1 commanders if all you’re looking for is power level?
+Why would you play Jugan, the Rising Star instead of most other green +1/+1 commanders if you prioritize power level?

 The tier also has some of the more unique commanders in the game that simply drew the wrong end of the power curve.
 There might not even be anything weak about the commander itself.
 Aboshan, Cephalid Emperor is a perfectly fine typal commander; it just so happens that there aren’t many strong cephalids.